Wormnest/graphicex/graphicex/readme.md

 primarily designed to load images as background (buttons, forms, toolbars) and textures (DirectX, OpenGL) or for image browsing and editing purposes as long as you don't need to save images.
-Currently only TTargaGraphic also supports saving an image.
+Currently only TgexJpeg and TTargaGraphic also support saving an image.
 GraphicEx is open source under the Mozilla Public License (MPL).

 Supported image formats